Walt Dated World

 The Mickey Mouse Club

-New Kids on the Block at Walt Disney World-Wildest Dreams: This special aired on January 21, 1991 on ABC.
+New Kids on the Block at Disney-MGM Studios-Wildest Dreams: This special aired on January 21, 1991 on ABC.
+Dave Smith's Disney A to Z book called the special New Kids on the Block at Walt Disney World-Wildest Dreams but it aired under the former name.

 Oscar: Sylvester Stallone film released April 26, 1991.